SaravanaSankar/railwayreservationGUI/README.md

 # railwayreservationGUI

-Simple railway reservation system using JAVA swing 1)Download requried netbeans installer for your system from this link --> https://netbeans.apache.org/download/nb126/nb126.html
+1)Download requried netbeans installer for your system from this link --> https://netbeans.apache.org/download/nb126/nb126.html

 2)Download XAMPP installer for your system from this link --> https://www.apachefriends.org/download.html